trueheart78/trueheart78.com/now.md

 ### 🎞 Recently Watched

+* Walk Hard: The Dewey Cox Story
+  * Been meaning to watch this for quite some time.
+  * Enjoyed it a lot.
+* Bill & Ted's Excellent Adventure
+  * What a wonderful rewatch.
+  * Looks and sounds amazing on the new TV. 📺
 * Dr. Strange in the Multiverse of Madness
   * Loved Wanda.
   * America Chavez...
 I can't wait to see where they take her character.